rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 </details>

 ## 1. Send Transaction Data to API Charge
-API request should be done from **Merchant’s backend** to acquire qr code and deeplink to Gojek apps.
+API request should be done from **Merchant’s backend** to acquire qr code and deeplink to Gojek app.
 There are several components that are required:

 Requirement | Description |
 ----------- | ----------- |